CocoonIO/cocoon-cloud-doc/docs/webview-engines/webview-plus.md

 * Performance is not as good as in Canvas+, specially noticeable at startup
 * In Android it takes around 20MB to include this webview engine.
+* Only supports Cordova <content src="index.html"/> as content origin for iOS.
+The Content URL setting must point to index.html in your settings.

 ### When to use it